aptech/docs/docs/CR-sqpSolveMT.rst

         .. list-table::
             :widths: auto

             * - outx.par
               - an instance of structure of type :class:`PV` containing the parameter estimates will be placed in the member matrix out.par."
             * - out.fct
               - scalar, function evaluated at *x*.
             * - out.lagr
-              - an instance of a :class:`SQPLagrange` structure containing the Lagrangeans for the constraints.
+              - an instance of a :class:`SQPLagrange` structure containing the Lagrangians for the constraints.
 The members are:

-                  :out.lagr.lineq: Mx1 vector, Lagrangeans of linear equality constraints.
+                  :out.lagr.lineq: Mx1 vector, Lagrangians of linear equality constraints.
-                  :out.lagr.nlineq: Nx1 vector, Lagrangeans of nonlinear equality constraints.
+                  :out.lagr.nlineq: Nx1 vector, Lagrangians of nonlinear equality constraints.
-                  :out.lagr.linineq: Px1 vector,Lagrangeans of linear inequality constraints.
+                  :out.lagr.linineq: Px1 vector,Lagrangians of linear inequality constraints.
-                  :out.lagr.nlinineq: Qx1 vector,Lagrangeans of nonlinear inequality constraints.
+                  :out.lagr.nlinineq: Qx1 vector,Lagrangians of nonlinear inequality constraints.
-                  :out.lagr.bounds: Kx2 matrix, Lagrangeans of bounds.
+                  :out.lagr.bounds: Kx2 matrix, Lagrangians of bounds.

-        Whenever a constraint is active, its associated Lagrangean will be nonzero.
-For any constraint that is inactive throughout the iterations as well as at convergence, the corresponding Lagrangean matrix will be set to a scalar missing value.
+        Whenever a constraint is active, its associated Lagrangian will be nonzero.
+For any constraint that is inactive throughout the iterations as well as at convergence, the corresponding Lagrangian matrix will be set to a scalar missing value.

         .. list-table::
             :widths: auto

             * - out.retcode
               - return code: